 Along the way an impressive reputation was earned for numerous conservation initiatives, including annual production and distribution of over a million native trees for farms, local councils and schools, and for various publications and conventions, field days, training programs, Junior Tree Lovers’ League and Arbor Day activities.

+The NRCL sponsored the formation of a new conservation body, the Conservation Council of Victoria which later became Environment Victoria.
 In 1972, the League’s accomplishments were publicly recognised by the State Minister for Conservation with the inaugural ‘Victoria Conservation Prize’ for “the most significant contribution to the conservation of the natural resources of the State of Victoria over the previous five years”.
 The award related particularly to the League’s role in the statewide campaign to protect what became the Little Desert National Park.

 NRCL was responsible for starting some other conservation movements and providing vital advocacy and support to several more.
 Education and training programs have historically been an essential part of the league’s activities with various programs provided to government authorities, local councils, farm members, schools, clubs and other interest groups.